mapbox/mapbox-gl-boundaries/README.md

 In your `<script>` add this line after initializing your `map`:
 ```
-mapboxgl.removeDispute(map, 'IN'); // Remove the disputed boundaries for India
+mapboxgl.addClaimedBoundaries(map, 'IN'); // Add the claimed boundaries for India
 ```
 **Note** Currently only India is supported.

-### Features
-- Switch the boundary of a disputed area for a particular country

 ### Developing and Testing Mapbox GL JS plugins